umaisqureshi/DeepCare-Task/README.md

 A Flutter project with Clean Architecture using Flutter Bloc State Management with combination of Repository pattern.

-### Answers

-##  Which patterns/libraries did you use and why?
-      - I used Flutter BLoC for state management because it provides a structured and scalable way to manage application state, ensuring a clear separation of concerns between the UI and business logic.
-It also simplifies event-driven architecture and makes the app more testable and maintainable.
-       For local data storage, I used SharedPreferences to persist small amounts of key-value data, such as prime number preferences with Singleton design pattern.
-This is efficient for lightweight storage needs without requiring a full database solution.
-       Additionally, I implemented the Repository Pattern in my architecture to maintain a clean separation between the data layer and business logic.
-This pattern abstracts data sources , improving modularity and making it easier to switch data sources without affecting the application logic.

-## What assumptions did you make that influenced your design?
-     -  I assumed the app would scale over time, so I used Clean Architecture with separate Presentation, Domain, Data, and Core layers to ensure modularity and maintainability.
-To keep business logic independent and testable, I implemented Dependency Injection and the Repository Pattern, allowing flexibility in managing multiple data sources.
-Flutter BLoC was chosen for state management to handle asynchronous operations efficiently.
-Additionally, I assumed lightweight local storage would be needed, so I integrated SharedPreferences for caching small data.
-These assumptions ensured a scalable, testable, and well-structured application.

 ## Product Features
  - The main screen shows a clock.
  - Meanwhile, the app should every 10 seconds call an API that returns a random number: